FelixOnline/v2/content/articles/2016-1-29-that-dragon-cancer.md

 subtitle: >
   Numinous Games’ debut adventure is great, but you probably shouldn’t play it
 date: "2016-01-29 10:05:50 +0000"

 # Attributes from Felix Online V1
 id: "5858"
 old_path: /games/5858/that-dragon-cancer
 aliases:
  - /games/5858/that-dragon-cancer
+imported: true
+comments:
+ - ZYT8Md httpwwwFyLitCl7Pf7ojQdDUOLQOuaxTXbj5iNGcomWonderful points aloettgher you just gained a new reader What would you suggest about your post that you just made a few days ago Any confident

 # Article Taxonomies
 categories:
  - games
 tags:
+authors:

+# Homepage control params
 headline: true
 featured: true